USEPA/elevatr/README.md

 ## Installation

-Version 0.4.5 of this package is currently available from CRAN and may be installed by:
+Version 0.99.0 of this package is currently available from CRAN and may be installed by:

 ``` r
 install.packages("elevatr")
 ```

-NOTE: As of 2023-06-16, the CRAN version is the older version that does not support `terra`.

 The development version (this repo) may installed with `devtools`: